-The original ‘Julie’ that inspired several imitators in the Hindi erotic film genre
+The first ‘Julie’ that inspired several imitators in the Hindi erotic film genre

 Between 2003 and 2004, three Hindi erotic thrillers paved the way for several generic imitations down the years, such as the Hate Story series.
 These films were Amit Saxena’s Jism (2003), Anurag Basu’s Murder (2004) and Deepak Shivdasani’s Julie (2004).
 While Jism’s success opened the floodgates for sex-fuelled tales of deceit, betrayal and blood, Murder and Julie strengthened the commercial viability of the genre.

 Julie, in particular, was directly influential on the Hate Story series.
 It was Julie that popularised the idea of a woman using sex to battle the world after getting betrayed by men.
 Starring Neha Dhupia as the eponymous character, Julie was hyped prior to its release for its “bold” scenes, a “topless” Dhupia and assorted gimmicks.
 Dhupia’s “Only sex or Shah Rukh Khan sells” statement made during Julie’s promotional tour propelled the film to the spotlight.
 In hindsight, Julie was one of the better erotic Hindi films of the 2000s when put alongside similar efforts of the time that had minimal filmmaking merit, including Hawas (2004), Ab… Bas!
 (2004) and Girlfriend (2004).
+(The movie is not to be confused with the 1975 release, starring Lakshmi).

 Shivdasani has made a sequel, Julie 2, which stars Raaj Laxmi in the lead role and in the words of its co-producer Pahlaj Nihalani, is a “complete adult family film” about young talents being forced to compromise in the movie industry.
 Julie 2’s central theme of a woman having to sleep with men after her dreams get destroyed is borrowed from its 2004 predecessor.
 The film will be released on October 6.